Kim Coleman: Gun rights, police reform, and public safety

 Coleman was the House sponsor of a bill designed to ban police quotas in citations and arrests, which led to the disclosure from many police officers that they were required to issue a certain number of tickets.

-When the Utah Legislature considered legislation to allow adults ages 18 to 20 to get concealed carry permits, Coleman was a leading co-sponsor.
+Coleman was a leading co-sponsor when the Utah Legislature considered legislation allowing adults ages 18 to 20 to get concealed carry permits.
 When representative Carol Spackman Moss insisted the bill was "a step too far," Coleman responded that "A step too far is a completed rape.
 The single most effective way to stop a completed rape is the use of a gun or a knife."
-She then shared that she was a survivor of an attempted sexual assault when she was a 19 year old.
+She then shared that she was a survivor of an attempted sexual assault when she was a 19-year-old.
 She continued, "studies have shown … a woman's best option [when an attempted rape becomes unavoidable] is to resist with a gun in her hands."
 The bill passed and was signed into law.